 The focus from managing finances has slowly shifted to managing employees.
-Companies believe that employee performance and engagement play a significant role in revenue generation.
+Companies feel that employee performance and engagement play a significant role in revenue generation.

-The impetus on managing employees is so intense that HR managers themselves are personally involved in training and development programmes.
+The impetus on managing employees is so intense that HR managers themselves are involving in training and development programmes.
 However, most MNCs aren’t in a position to retain employees despite their approach to better employee management.

 Here are 5 reasons to why good employees leave and how to prevent them!

 Despite implementing good management practices, the quality imparted might not be up to the mark.
 Employees can easily figure out whether an exercise is voluntarily forced or done with complete acceptance.
 Managerial exercises and drills should be genuine and serve the purpose.
 Unnecessary mock drills can hinder employee growth and their inclination towards work.